If you would like to promote your society event on the Students' Association's What's On page, fill in this form

-Announcing Danns-Ed technique class schedule for Semester 1
+Announcing Danns-Ed technique classes schedule for Semester 2

-Contemporary: Mondays from 10:00 am-11:30 am starting the 24th of September in the Orchil Studio in the Pleasance
+Contemporary: Mondays from 10:00 am-11:30 am starting the 21st of January in the Orchil Studio in the Pleasance with Oliver James Anwyl until the 21st of March then Tamsyn Russell till the end of the semester

-Ballet with Mark Pace: Thursdays from 10:00-11:30am starting the 27th of September 2018 in the Highland Studio in the Pleasance
+Ballet: Thursdays from 10:00-11:30am starting the 24th of January 2019 in the Orchil Studio in the Pleasance with Mark Pace

 *****See below for teacher bios and class info*****